hwaranlee/kaldi-cnn/README.md

 	+ Change the ChunkInfo's private variables to be "public"
 	+ In the class NonlinearComponent, change 'UpdateStates' function to be "public"

-3. Add "src/cnslmat" folder and make
+3. Copy "src/cnslmat" folder into the kaldi trunk and make

-4. Add "src/nnet0" folder and make
+4. Copy "src/nnet0" folder into the kaldi trunk and make

 5. In the file "src/nnet2bin/Makefile" add followings:
 ADDLIBS ../nnet0/cnsl-nnet0.a ../cnslmat/cnsl-cnslmat.a